KYOK

-KYOK (1140 AM) is a commercial radio station licensed to Conroe, Texas, and serving Greater Houston.
-It is currently owned by Salt of the Earth Broadcasting and airs an urban contemporary gospel radio format.
+KYOK (1140 AM) is a commercial radio station licensed to Conroe, Texas, United States, and serving Greater Houston during the daytime hours only.
+Owned by Salt of the Earth Broadcasting, it airs an urban contemporary gospel format, with a transmitter sited off of Bryant Road in Conroe.

-KYOK broadcasts at 5,000 watts by day, using a directional antenna with its transmitter off Bryant Road in Conroe.
-But because AM 1140 is a clear channel frequency reserved for Class A XEMR Monterrey, Mexico, and WRVA Richmond, Virginia, KYOK is a daytimer, required to go off the air at sunset to avoid interference.

 1140 history

 The station signed on the air June 1, 1984, as KMUV.
 The station has always had a highly eastward directional signal that operates during daylight hours only.
 The directional signal is a result of protection that KYOK must afford the adjacent operating facility 1150 KZNE College Station, which signed on as WTAW in 1922.

 KYOK had a construction permit (CP) granted by the Federal Communications Commission (FCC) to move its transmission facilities from Conroe to Katy in an effort to cover more of the Houston Metropolitan area, and introduce night time service to the 1140 facility for the first time.
 KYOK would have dropped from its current licensed power of 5,000 watts to 800 watts daytime.
 Initial authorization for KYOK night power was to be 9 watts.
 The CP was not built out and expired, effectively leaving KYOK in Conroe.
 A translator for KYOK was purchased by Salt of the Earth at 92.3 FM, licensed as K222CX in Spring, Texas.
 The city of license was later changed to Houston.